-The 2015 MHI Sales Best Practices Study found that salespeople engaged in B2B selling must now sell to buying committees with an average of 5.8 buyers.
-The findings in the study also state that in today’s world of “rising buyer expectations,” these buying committees look to sellers who can provide them with insight.
-In fact, in his article, The Evolving Journey of the B2B Buyer, Christopher Ryan reported that, “74% of buyers choose the sales rep that was first to add value and insight.”
+The Corporate Executive Board found that salespeople engaged in B2B selling must now sell to buying committees with an average of 5.4 buyers.
+Corporate Visions reported that 74% of buyers choose the sales rep that was first to add value and insight.

 Buyers Choose the Sales Rep That Was First to Add Value and Insight